moscolitos/Python_Data_Analysis_Pandas/README.md

 - [How do you find the difference between two DataFrames?](/jupyter_notebooks/150_How_do_you_find_the_difference_between_two_DataFrames.ipynb)
 - [How do you convert a DataFrame column to an ordinal data type?](/jupyter_notebooks/151_How_do_you_convert_a_DataFrame_column_to_an_ordinal_data_type.ipynb)
 - [How do you calculate the rolling percentile rank of a DataFrame column?](/jupyter_notebooks/152_How_do_you_calculate_the_rolling_percentile_rank_of_a_DataFrame_column.ipynb)

+## Contributing

+Contributions to this repository are welcome.
+Please fork the repository and submit a pull request with your improvements.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.